-We examine the link between new employees in leading positions and subsequent productivity in small- and medium-sized (SME) enterprises.
+Abstract.
+We examine the link between new employees in leading positions and subsequent productivity in small- and medium-sized enterprises (SMEs).
 Managers and professionals are likely to possess important tacit knowledge.
 They are also in a position to influence the employing firm.
-Exploiting rich and comprehensive panel data for Sweden in the 2001-2010 period and employing semi-parametric and quasi-experimental estimation techniques, we find that newly recruited leading personnel have a positive and statistically significant impact on the productivity of the hiring SME.
-Interestingly, our results suggest that professionals with experience from international firms and enterprise groups contribute the most to total factor productivity.
-Overall, the findings suggest the importance of mobility of leading personnel for productivity-enhancing knowledge spillovers to SMEs.
+Exploiting rich and comprehensive panel data for Sweden in the 2001-2010 period and employing semi-parametric and quasi-experimental estimation techniques, we find that newly recruited professionals have a positive and statistically significant impact on the productivity of the hiring SME.
+For newly recruited managers there is no general link to the productivity of the hiring SME.
+We also find that professionals with experience from international firms and enterprise groups contribute the most to total factor productivity.
+Overall, the findings suggest the importance of mobility of key personnel for productivity-enhancing knowledge spillovers to SMEs.

-JEL classification: D22, D24, D83, J24, J62
+JEL codes: D22, D24, D83, J24, J62

-Key words: recruitment, knowledge spillovers, firm growth, productivity, SME
+Keywords: recruitment, knowledge spillovers, firm growth, productivity, SME